streamx-com/streamx-ingestion-client-php/README.md

 PHP 7.4 or higher

 # Compatibility
-* Versions 1.x are compatible with StreamX 1.x and StreamX Blueprints 2.x
-* Versions 2.x are compatible with StreamX 2.x and StreamX Blueprints 3.x
+The Client is compatible with StreamX 2.x and StreamX Blueprints 3.x

 # Main entry points: